Theepak90/torroairflowfinal/README.md

 This system is designed for banking/financial data compliance:

 - ✅ **Only extracts column headers/names** - never downloads actual data rows
-- ✅ **PII detection based on column names only** - no data value analysis
 - ✅ **Minimal bandwidth** - only 1-8KB per file (headers/schema metadata)
 - ✅ **ETag-based hashing** - no full file downloads for deduplication